 b.
-If you are using the S9 as a multi-band vertical, position a 4:1 unun (or remote antenna tuner) at the base of the S9 and connect the S9 vertical element wire ring terminal connector to the active element unun connector marked (or to the remote antenna tuner connector marked Antenna).
+If you are using the S9 as a multi-band vertical, position an optionally available Alpha Match at the base of the S9 and connect the S9 vertical element wire ring terminal connector to the active element connector on the TOP of the match (or to the remote antenna tuner connector marked Antenna).

-Next, solder two ring terminal connectors to a short piece of radial wire or copper braid and connect the unun Radials stud (or remote antenna tuner Ground connector) to the nearest hole on a radial plate.
-Finally, connect your coax feed line PL-259 male connector to the 4:1 unun (or remote antenna tuner) SO-239 female connector.
+Next, solder two ring terminal connectors to a short piece of radial wire or copper braid and connect it to the BOTTOM of the Alpha Match (or remote antenna tuner Ground connector) to the nearest hole on a radial plate.
+Finally, connect your coax feed line PL-259 male connector to the Alpha Match (or remote antenna tuner) SO-239 female connector.